 I sprained my ankle badly last year and wore a big black boot up to my knee.
 I wasn’t bathing every day, and on one particular day I had greasy hair because I was planning to get a haircut later that day.
 My kids had gone over to my parents to give me time to write.
 Three words described my state: gimpy, greasy, gross.

 In walked Casanova with a dozen white roses.
 It was such a sweet gesture.
 A little bit later, James walked up to my desk and asked if, you know, we had time for “wink wink.”
 I could have said I felt too gross.
 I could have reminded him that this was the first time I had been able to write in days.
 But instead I said, “How about in a half hour?”

 Did I feel sensuous wearing my clunky black ankle boot?
-Did I feel attractive with my greasy hair?
 Did I want to have sex instead of getting some work done?
 Not really.
 Did it make sense to make time for sex?
 Definitely.
 It had been a long time since we were alone in the house without the kids.
 I found out that if you do the right thing, your mood will follow your behavior.
 Besides, don’t people say black boots are sexy?

 It’s not the boot, it’s …